agingout/uk-mounjaro-price-dataset/README.md

 All listed pharmacies are regulated by the General Pharmaceutical Council (GPhC).
 You can verify pharmacy registration at: https://www.pharmacyregulation.org/

+## Access the Data

+**Interactive Dataset on Kaggle**: [View on Kaggle](https://www.kaggle.com/datasets/yourusername/dataset-name)

+For data analysis, research, or to download the complete dataset with version history, visit our Kaggle page.

 ## License

 This dataset is provided under Creative Commons Attribution 4.0 International (CC BY 4.0).